PUB5004 Writing for Editors: Advanced

 - develop a brief for a web developer or other on-screen professional for quotes for an electronic publication;

 - write and rewrite material for non-print media;

 - restructure text for on-screen environments, including CD-ROM and the web;

-- analyse magazines and electronic journals, publishing and brief contributors;
+- adopt and appropriate approach to the editing and production of electronic journals, and brief contributors;

-- write a magazine editorial or an introduction for a book or home page text for a website;
+- write editorial copy or an introduction for a book or home page text for a website;

 - evaluate the scope of a writing or publishing project and then complete a post-publication project evaluation;

 - demonstrate skills in advanced rewriting;

 - use electronic communication for negotiation and problem solving.

 |1.||Appropriate written instructions for negotiation; the language of other players and staying in touch with the production process||5.00|

 |2.||Writing appropriate comments about a sample setting, cover and internal design for print publications||5.00|